Cayman Island Travel Tips - by Cameron Shuts.

 Georgetown is the capital of the Cayman Islands.
 While today it is a

-thriving international financial center, a walking tour gives you a feel for a place in
+thriving international financial centre, a walking tour gives you a feel for a place in

 time long ago.
 You can easily do the entire walk in two fascinating hours.